How to Clean Linoleum Floors

 5. Use the towels in wiping to dry the floor.

-6. Apply floor wax on the floor.
-Be sure that you will follow the instructions as directed.
-Usually, the liquid floor wax are being spread evenly using the cloth or rag.
-The first coating of the floor wax is being dried completely before it is being following with the second coating.
-Good quality liquid floor wax which is suitable for linoleum floor can be obtained at janitorial supply stores.
+6. Apply floor wax to the floor.
+Be sure to follow the instructions as directed.
+Usually, the liquid floor wax is spread evenly using a cloth or rag.
+The first coating of the floor wax is dried completely before it is followed by the second coating.
+Good quality liquid floor wax suitable for linoleum floors can be obtained at janitorial supply stores.

 7. Do not wash the floor unless 24 hour has passed.

 For general cleaning, lukewarm or cool water can be used with a mop.
-If there may be stains or spills, it is important that you clean the area right away with cool water and then dry it with towel before people will walk through it.
-It is essential to have proper maintenance in order for the linoleum to serve several years.
+If there may be stains or spills, it is important that you clean the area right away with cool water and then dry it with a towel before people walk through it.
+Proper maintenance is essential for the linoleum to last several years.

 You can put doormats at the entrance so that footwear soles can be cleaned prior to stepping into the linoleum.
 Protection can be done with regards to making sure they have protection underneath to prevent damage from water.
 It is also vital that any plants be moved from time to time so the linoleum can be exposed to light to prevent the flooring from becoming yellowish.